 RRB JE 2019 recruitment first stage CBT result declared

-The result for RRB JE 2019 recruitment first stage computer based test exam has been declared online.
+The result for RRB JE 2019 recruitment first stage computer-based test exam is being released region-wise by the Railway board.

-Railway Recruitment Board (RRB) has released the result for 2019 Junior Engineer (JE) recruitment first stage exam.
-There were several reports earlier anticipating, speculating the result declaration date but now the result for RRB JE 1st stage CBT 2019 has finally been declared.
-Candidates who appeared for this year’s exam can visit RRB regional sites and check the result.
+Railway Recruitment Board (RRB) has started releasing the result for 2019 Junior Engineer (JE) recruitment first stage exam.
+There were several reports earlier anticipating, speculating the result declaration date but now the result for RRB JE 1st stage CBT 2019 is finally being declared.
+So far, the results for RRB Thiruvananthpuram and Bangalore have been declared and results for other regions is expected to be declared soon as well.

 The shortlisted candidates will now have to appear RRB JE CBT 2nd stage.
 RRB JE 2nd Stage-CBT is planned to be conducted during the last week of August or first week of September 2019.
 All the shortlisted candidates shall be advised through Website/SMS/Email to download their City intimation advice to appear in the 2nd Stage CBT about 10 days prior to examination.